bmwh237/eightfold-path/fun_with_nano.md

 Would love to hear feedback on this to know if I'm on the right path, or way off base.

+EDIT: I copied the raw text from my VM instance into `GitHub` and saved the contents as an .md file and sure enough it translated it correctly!
+It seems like text editors are valuable for keeping track of the reason behind different lines of code, so now I'm curious what file type a code document would be saved as.

+Here's what I mean: in the .nanorc file, `##` doesn't mean "create a heading" like it does in Markdown, but rather it tells the computer not to read that line as a command/ I guess I'm just curious what the different languages are that in this context.

 ## My Experience with `nano`
 I found `nano` to be relatively straightforward.
 I also downloaded `micro` because I liked how it looked when you demoed it.